After tubing is cut, how should burrs on the cut end be removed?

 Study for the RSI Phase 9 Test.
 Sharpen your skills with flashcards and diverse questions, featuring helpful hints and explanations.
 Be fully prepared for your exam!

-Reaming is the correct method for removing burrs on the cut end of tubing.
-This technique involves using a reamer, which is a specialized tool designed to smooth out and enlarge the internal or external diameter of a tube.
-When tubing is cut, particularly in metal or plastic, sharp edges or burrs can form, which may affect the fit and function of the tubing in its application.
-Using a reamer effectively smooths these edges, creating a clean finish that helps prevent damage to components that will be fitted into or onto the tubing.
+Reaming is the correct method for removing burrs from the cut end of tubing.
+This technique involves using a reamer, which is a tool specifically designed to clean up and smooth out the internal and external edges of a hole or cut surface.
+It effectively removes any sharp edges or burrs that may be present after cutting, ensuring a clean, precise finish.

 Subscribe